 When to file.
-File Form 8809 as soon as you know an extension of time to file is necessary, but not before January 1 of the filing year.
-Form 8809 must be filed by the due date of the returns.
-See the chart below that shows the due dates for filing this form on paper or electronically.
-Payers/filers of Form W-2 whose business has terminated should see Terminating a business in the Special Reporting Situations for Form W-2 section of the General Instructions for Forms W-2 and W-3 to request an extension.
+File Form 8809 as soon as you know an extension of time to file is necessary, but not before January 1 of the filing year. chart below that shows the due dates for filing this form on paper or Reporting Situations for Form W-2 section of the General